Ergodic theory for Riemann surface laminations: a survey: Lyapunov theory for hyperbolic Riemann surface laminations

 The condition of Brody hyperbolicity seems to be indispensable for the integrability of the holonomy cocycle.
-Indeed, in a very recent work \cite[Theorem A]{Hussenot} Hussenot discovers the following remarkable property for a class of Ricatti foliations $\Fc$ on $\P^2.$ For every $x\in\P^2$ outside invariant curves of every foliation in this class, it holds that for almost every path $\omega\in\Omega_x$ with respect to the Wiener measure at $x$ which lives on the leaf passing through $x.$ By Theorem \ref{T:generic}, these foliations are hyperbolic since all their singular points have nondegenerate linear part.
+Indeed, Hussenot \cite[Theorem A]{Hussenot} finds out the following remarkable property for a class of Ricatti foliations $\Fc$ on $\P^2.$ For every $x\in\P^2$ outside invariant curves of every foliation in this class, it holds that for almost every path $\omega\in\Omega_x$ with respect to the Wiener measure at $x$ which lives on the leaf passing through $x.$ By Theorem \ref{T:generic}, these foliations are hyperbolic since all their singular points have nondegenerate linear part.
 Nevertheless, neither of them is Brody hyperbolic because they all contain integral curves which are some images of $\P^1$ (see Remark \ref{R:Brody_sufficiency}).

 \begin{problem}\rm {\rm (see also \cite{DeroinKleptsyn,Hussenot}).} Is the Lyapunov exponent of a generic foliation with a given degree $d>1$ in $\P^2$ positive/negative/zero ? \end{problem}

 \begin{problem}\rm Does Theorem \ref{T:VA_singular} still hold if the ambient compact projective manifold $X$ is of dimension $>2$ ? \end{problem}